 Deglaze with white wine, let the alcohol evaporate, add a ladle of broth and cook over low heat for 5-6 minutes.

-In a bowl, mix the potatoes and onions with rosemary, thyme, salt, pepper and 20 g of oil.
+In a bowl, mix the potatoes and onions with rosemary, thyme, salt, pepper, and 20 g of oil.

 Spread the potatoes and onions on an oiled baking tray with 10 g of oil, add the rabbit pieces and the remaining broth.

-Bake in a preheated static oven at 200°C for 40 minutes.
+Cook in a preheated static oven at 200°C for 40 minutes.

 Serve the baked rabbit while still steaming.